-You can find more bedroom ideas for both small bedroom designs and larger spaces on our hub too, and keep scrolling to kickstart your small bedroom transformation.
+You can find more bedroom ideas for both small bedroom designs and larger spaces in our gallery too, and keep scrolling to kickstart your small bedroom transformation.

 1. Enhance a small bedroom with pale colours